DNS Management

 Choose the type of DNS record you want to add then fill in the content of the entry.
 Remember to add one entry per line if you need to add multiple entries for the same record.

-Click Save when you've added your DNS record and you're done.
+Click Save when you've modified your TXT DNS record and you're done.
 You may need to wait a few minutes for the DNS to propagate (update) around the world.

 The easiest way to check if your DNS records have propagated around the world is to use DNS Checker.